constantinpape/constantinpape.github.io/_posts/2019-01-13-hello-world.md

 date: 2019-01-13
 ---

-The world surely does not need another blog, so why make one?
-Well everyone and your mama says you need one, so why not.
-And maybe something useful will come of it, be it only learning a bit about static webpages and jekyll.
-So be prepared for (maybe) awesome content about:
-- Deep Learning and Computer Vision for Bio Image Analysis
+I am a PhD student at Heidelberg University and EMBL Heidelberg, focusing on the application of Machine Learning and Computer Vision for Bio Image analysis.
-- Software engineering and Open Scource
-- Whatever ...

-And thanks for this [awesome guide](http://jmcglone.com/guides/github-pages/) to help get start it, highly recommend it!
+And thanks for this [guide](http://jmcglone.com/guides/github-pages/) to help get started.